FedericoBruzzone/medium/Abstract Factory - Object Creational/README.md

 }
 ```

-Here is a version of *CreateMaze* that take *MazeFacotry* as a parameter. *CreateMaze* builds a small maze consisting of two rooms with a door between them.
+Here is a version of *CreateMaze* that take *MazeFactory* as a parameter. *CreateMaze* builds a small maze consisting of two rooms with a door between them.

 ```Java
 public class MazeGame_Factory {